SnackFerret/Anthro-Stage/README.md

 Please read all of our licences at <a href="https://raw.githubusercontent.com/SnackFerret/Anthro-Stage/main/LICENSES%2Ctxt">https://raw.githubusercontent.com/SnackFerret/Anthro-Stage/main/LICENSES%2Ctxt</a> to understand our and your rights when using and developing for Anthro Stage.

+# Attribution

+"This project is made possible by the SnackFerret Studio open source <a href="https://github.com/SnackFerret/Anthro-Stage">Anthro Stage</a> project and other open source software."
+"This product is made possible by the SnackFerret Studio open source <a href="https://github.com/SnackFerret/Anthro-Stage">Anthro Stage</a> project and other open source software."
+"This ? is made possible by the SnackFerret Studio open source <a href="https://github.com/SnackFerret/Anthro-Stage">Anthro Stage</a> project and other open source software."

 # Team

 https://github.com/orgs/SnackFerret/people